bradh352/ansible-role-base-linux/README.md

   `["0.us.pool.ntp.org", "1.us.pool.ntp.org", "2.us.pool.ntp.org", "3.us.pool.ntp.org"]`
 - `ntp_peers` - If running multiple internal NTP servers, these can be the ones to peer with.
 Default none.
+- `host_use_default_ip` - In the `/etc/hosts` file the hostname of the machine
+  is registered by default using `127.0.1.1` as the address.
+This is good for machines where the IP address may change (e.g. DHCP).
+However some services may require static addressing and validate the machine's hostname matches a non-local ip address (such as FreeIPA server), when set to `true`, it will use the ip address of the network interface that has a default route.
+Default `false`.
 - `grub_password` - This is a hashed password used by Grub for making changes via the grub menu.
 It must be generated via:
   `grub2-mkpasswd-pbkdf2` (RedHat) or `grub-mkpasswd-pbkdf2` (Debian)